The Saturday Night Problem Every Greek Restaurant Owner Knows

 AI can handle the first draft of every single response, and in many cases, the final version too.

-Here's a workflow that works well: n8n or Make monitors your Google Business Profile for new reviews.
-When one comes in, it sends the review text to ChatGPT with a carefully written prompt that tells it your restaurant's personality, your values, and how you want to handle complaints versus praise.
-The AI generates a response.
+Here's how AMOX builds it: a custom review workflow monitors your Google Business Profile for new reviews.
+When one comes in, a custom AI agent trained on your restaurant's voice, values, and complaint-handling policy drafts a response.
 That response is either:

 This system means negative reviews get a thoughtful, professional response within hours instead of days — or never.
 And positive reviews get a warm, personalized reply that makes the customer feel seen and encourages them to come back.

-The key is in the prompt engineering.
+The key is how the AI is trained.
 A generic "thank you for your feedback" response does more harm than good.
-A well-trained AI prompt, written with your specific voice and values, produces responses that genuinely sound like you wrote them.
+An AMOX-built agent, tuned to your specific voice and values, produces responses that genuinely sound like you wrote them.

 3. Social Media Content Automation: Stay Visible Without Burning Out